Hinduism and Sikhism: Pilgrimage

+Śrāddha

-Hindus offer Shrādhs every year in memory of their ancestors.
+Hindus offer Śrāddha every year in memory of their ancestors.
 On the corresponding day, the descendants invite the Brahmin and feed them in memory of their parents and grandparents, in the belief that this will give some benefit to the soul of their dead ancestors.

 According to Sikhism, such food can provide benefit to the Brahmins, but the benefit can't reach the ancestors.
 All that can provide benefit to the deceased is his own good actions and service to humanity.
 As per Sikh belief, it is much better to respect one's parents while alive than offering food to Brahmins after their death.

 Auspicious days

 According to certain shastras of Hinduism, some moments, days and lunar dates are regarded as auspicious.
 On all these days special rituals are observed.
-It is a common practice in Hinduism to perform or avoid activities like important religious ceremonies on the basis of the quality of a particular Muhurta.
+It is a common practice in Hinduism to perform or avoid activities like important religious ceremonies on the basis of the quality of a particular muhurta.
 One or more Muhūrtas are recommended by the Vedic scriptures when performing rituals and other ceremonies.

 The Sikh Scripture, Guru Granth Sahib denounces belief in auspicious days.
 Sikh Gurus rejected the idea that certain days are auspicious while some others are not.